semlette/nfc_in_flutter/README.md

+# versions
+I will endeavour to keep this up to date but it's not guaranteed

 # nfc_in_flutter

 NFC in Flutter is a plugin for reading and writing NFC tags in Flutter.
 It works on both Android and iOS with a simple stream interface.